pstadler1990/woz-widgetexplorer-paper/index.md

 title: "Fake it and Let Them Make it: Combining WoZ and RP Tools for a Holistic Co-Design of CUIs"
 ---

-Accompanying web page with additional information and supplements for the Mensch und Computer 2023[^1] short paper: "Fake it and Let Them Make it: Combining Wizard-of-Oz and Rapid Prototyping Tools for a Holistic Co-Design of Conversational User Interfaces" by Patrick Stadler[^2] and Vanshika Bawa[^3], German Research Center for Artificial Intelligence (DFKI)[^4].
-2023, Berlin, Germany.

 <center><h2>Fake it and Let Them Make it</h2></center>